AdobeDocs/commerce-merchant-services.en/help/data-connection/using-ajo.md

 ## Step 2: View events in Journey Optimizer

-In your [!DNL Commerce] sandbox environment, view product pages, add items to a cart, and complete various other activities that a shopper would perform.
-These activities trigger events on your storefront.
+In your [!DNL Commerce] sandbox environment, trigger events on your storefront by viewing product pages, adding items to a cart, and completing various other activities that a shopper would perform.
 Then, confirm that these events are flowing to Journey Optimizer.

 1. Launch [Adobe Journey Optimizer](https://experienceleague.adobe.com/docs/journey-optimizer/using/get-started/user-interface.html).
 1. Select **[!UICONTROL Profiles]**.